We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Want the gains without the pains?
 You can go a long way toward realizing that dream simply by investing in a good pair of walking shoes before you start out!
 It’ll help protect your feet, ankles, and knees, and generally make those 10 miles much easier to deal with.

 We included a little price guide as well — prices fluctuate, so:

 - $ = under $79

 Some ranges to check out include:

 - New Balance 800 Series ($$).
 New Balance shoes in general come highly recommended for anyone who has knee pain, with the 800 series, in particular, being a star buy.
-Get these, your risk of knee pain plummets.
+Get these and your risk of knee pain plummets.

 - Brooks Glycerin and Adrenaline ($$).
 Specialists in running and walking shoes, the Glycerin and Adrenaline lines are renowned.
 Worth the money.

 - Sketchers GOwalk ($).
 Remember when Britney endorsed Sketchers, and we all wanted a pair?
 Turns out, she was right.
 Sketchers shoes are designed to be flexible, and the GOwalk series is podiatrist-approved.
 The clue’s in the name!